Top 4 Reasons Why You Need to Drive the Cades Cove Loop Road

 3. Fun Hiking Trails

 There are multiple fun hiking trails that start along Cades Cove Loop Road, so you could spend the entire day visiting the area!
 One of the most popular hikes is the 5 mile round trip trail to Abrams Falls, a stunning 20 foot waterfall that is named for a Cherokee Chief whose village once stood a few miles downstream.
 If you prefer an easier hike, consider the Cades Cove Nature Trail that features the remains of a chestnut grove and lots of oaks, dogwoods, sourwoods and pine trees.
 Whether you are a group of experienced hikers or a family with young children, there is a hike for everyone in Cades Cove!

 The Cades Cove Loop Road features the Cades Cove Visitor Center, a wonderful facility located around the midpoint of the road.
 This is not only a convenient place to stop to use the restrooms, but a chance to explore some fascinating indoor and outdoor exhibits of Southern Mountain life and culture!
 The Cades Cove Visitor Center also features a variety of ranger-led programs throughout the year, as well as a bookstore and shop with plenty of great information about the area!

+When you come to explore Cades Cove, you’re going to need a place to stay!
+We have cabins of all sizes with various amenities that can accommodate you.
 Check out all of our cabins in the Smokies today to plan a fun vacation near Great Smoky Mountains National Park and the Cades Cove Loop Road!
 We look forward to seeing you soon at Alpine Chalet Rentals!